Everything Las Vegas Raiders Coach Antonio Pierce Said From Training Camp Today

 COSTA MESA, Cal.—The Las Vegas Raiders invaded Costa Mesa, California, and even though the local NFL teams prevented tens of thousands of fans from attending, the Silver and Black marched on.

-The Silver and Black are in the midst of their last week in Costa Mesa, as part of the 2024 NFL Training Camp.
+The Silver and Black just finished their practices here in Costa Mesa as part of the 2024 NFL Training Camp and are headed to Minnesota.

 Today, we offer Coach Antonio Pierce and everything he said from training camp.